soffes/sstoolkit/Readme.markdown

 # SSToolkit

-SSToolkit is a grab bag of iOS goodness.
-It used to be a giant collection of classes that I started in 2008.
-This was getting out of hand.
-That version is completely deprecated. ([Read more on that](https://github.com/soffes/sstoolkit/issues/189).)
+SSToolkit was a grab bag of iOS goodies.
+It was a giant collection of classes that I started in 2008.
+This was getting out of hand. **That version is completely deprecated.** ([Read more on that](https://github.com/soffes/sstoolkit/issues/189).)

 Now SSToolkit is made up of several libraries you can use independently.
 SSToolkit is now just a header file and a [podspec](http://cocoapods.org) with dependencies for each library.
+I don't recommend using the `SSToolkit` pod.

 Here’s what’s included: